 What Bass Amp Should I Get?

-Yamaha’s TRBX604 is the perfect example of excellent performance, elegant design & aesthetic, and great craftsmanship, packed in just 650$.
-All the guitars in this list are viable choices, but the TRBX604 stood out for me simply because of its quality along with its price tag.
+Fender Standard Precision Bass is the perfect example of excellent performance, elegant design & aesthetic, and great craftsmanship.
+All the guitars in this list are viable choices, but it stood out for me simply because of its quality along with its price tag.
 It puts up well with other quality brands, it looks professional AF, and it just sounds majestic.
 It’s worth checking out.

 And that concludes our list.
 These bass guitars are all great choices if you want to start playing bass more, or if you need an upgrade to your current bass guitar.
 Nonetheless, whatever your decision would be, make it a good one.
 Happy plucking!